manjilsaikia/manjilsaikia.github.io/books.md

 433. **The End of India**, *Khushwant Singh*, Penguin Books, 2003.
 434. **Understanding the Founding Fathers: An Enquiry into the Indian Republic's Beginnings**, *Rajmohan Gandhi*, Aleph Book Company, 2016.
 435. **Rickshaw Ragtime: Calcutta Remembered**, *Jug Suraiya*, Penguin Books, 1993.
+436. **Degree Coffee by the Yard: A Short Biography of Madras**, *Nirmala Lakshman*, Aleph Book Company, 2013.
+437. **Librorum Ridiculorum: A Compendium of Bizarre Books**, *Brian Lake*, HarperCollins Publishers, 2022.
+438. **Twilight Prisoners: The Rise of the Hindu Right and the Decline of India**, *Siddhartha Deb*, Context, 2024.
+439. **The Lost Gutenberg: The Astounding Story of One Book’s Five-Hundred-Year Odyssey**, *Margaret Leslie Davis*, Atlantic Books, 2019.
+440. **Hitler's Last Hostages: Looted Art and the Soul of the Third Reich**, *Mary M. Lane*, PublicAffairs, 2019.
+441. **Behind the Beautiful Forevers: Life, Death, and Hope in a Mumbai Undercity**, *Katherine Boo*, Penguin Books, 2013.

 ## Fiction